sa-express-news/hhsc-scraper/README.md

  1. Clone the repo: `git clone https://github.com/sa-express-news/hhsc-scraper.git`
  2. Install the dependencies: `npm run install`
- 3. Configure the data.world API connection
+ 3. Configure the data.world API connection (members of the Express News data.world team only need to complete step three, configuring `.env`):
     1. Create a dataset in data.world
     2. Open `src/pushToServer` and `src/pullFromServer` and configure the API URL's to match your paths
     3. Grab you API key from data.world and save it to a `.env` file in the repo's root
  4. Run `npm run test` to check if everything is working.
 Note that a couple end to end tests may fail if a facility has accrued more deficencies since the test was written.
 You might need to update or ignore accordingly.
 All tests are saved under `spec.ts` in their respective directories
  5. Run `tsc` to compile the TypeScript.

 ## Running a single scrape

 The scraper can be run with the command `npm run scraper`.
-If no options are passed, this command will grab the `attempted-ids.json` file from the server, figure out the last scraped ID from that list and then begin scraping IDs sequentially starting at the next possible ID above the last attempted ID.
+If no options are passed, this command will grab the `attempted-ids.json` file (details on this below) from the server, figure out the last scraped ID from that list and then begin scraping IDs sequentially starting at the next possible ID above the last attempted ID.
 It will attempt to scrape 10,000 sequential possible IDs before shutting down again.

 ### Scraper options

+All of these are optional.

  - `throttle`: This is the number of IDs to attempt simultaneously.
 The default is 10.
-Keep in mind that the HHSC website is extremely buggy and attempting too many IDs at once can lead to errors, which will be logged in `errors.log`.
+Keep in mind that the HHSC website is extremely buggy and attempting too many IDs at once can lead to errors, which will be logged in `logs/errors.log`.
  - `scope`: This is the number of IDs to attempt in this scrape from the starting ID.
-For example if `start` is set to 10 and `scope` is set to `1000`, The attempted IDs will be 10-1009.
-Will be ignored if `finished` is passed.
+For example if `start` is set to 10 and `scope` is set to `1000`, the attempted IDs will be 10-1009.
+This option will be ignored if `finished` is passed.
 Default is 10,000.
  - `start`: The ID number to start the scrape at.
  - `finish`: The ID number to stop the scrape at.
  - `specific`: This is a list of comma-separated IDs that, if specified, will be the only IDs the scraper attempts to scrape.

 ## Running `run.sh`

-`run.sh` allows you to set the scraper to make many attempt scrapes in a row, saving the results to the `temp` directory under sequential file names to back them up.
+`run.sh` allows you to set the scraper to make many scrapes in a row, saving the results to the `temp` directory under sequential file names to back them up.
 If you open the file, the `batch` variable can be modified to specify the number of times you want to run the scraper.

-To make a full scrape, make sure `attempted-ids.json` is not reporting anything above 50,000 under `last_attempted`, set the batch variable to 135 and then let her go for it.
+To make a full scrape, make sure `attempted-ids.json` is not reporting anything above 50,000 under `last_attempted`, set the batch variable to 135 and then let 'er rip.
 This should take between 24 and 48 hours to complete.

 ## Understanding `attempted-ids.json`

 `attempted-ids.json` is a log file that keeps track of what you've been doing with the scraper over time.
 If the scraper is run without a specific `start` ID, it will also be used to configure what ID to pick up where it left off from (if this is the first time you have run the scraper, it will start at 50,000).
 The file is saved in the data.world dataset and locally to the `logs` directory.
 It has the following properties:

- - `last_successful` <`number`>: The last ID under which a facility was found and successfully scraper
+ - `last_successful` <`number`>: The last ID under which a facility was found and successfully scraped
  - `last_attempted` <`number`>: The last attempted ID.
 Will be used by the scraper on restart to pick up where it left off
  - `total_from_last_scrape` <`number`>: How many non-compliance cases were found in the last scrape
  - `total_in_database` <`number`>: How many rows are in the current iteration of "hhsc-deficency-data"
- - `facility_scraped_deficencies_rejected` <`Array<number>`>: If an ID was found at a facility page but something went wrong trying to scrape the corresponding deficency page, the facility ID will be saved to this array and reattempted next time the scraper starts up.
+ - `facility_scraped_deficencies_rejected` <`Array<number>`>: If an ID was found at a facility page but something went wrong trying to scrape the corresponding deficency page, the facility ID will be saved to this array and reattempted next time the scraper starts up
- - `facility_timeout_or_alert_page` <`Array<number>`>: If we found a page at this possible ID but couldn't scrape the facility details again, save the ID to this array and attempt it again at the next scrape.
+ - `facility_timeout_or_alert_page` <`Array<number>`>: If we found what looked like a facility page at this possible ID but couldn't scrape the facility details, the ID is saved to this array and attempted again at the next scrape

 # Technical details

 The scraper is written in TypeScript.
 All source code is in the `src` directory with modules separated in sub-directories therein.
-Each module has a `spec.ts` file which includes the unit tests, written with `tape`.
+Each module has a `spec.ts` file which includes the unit tests, written with Tape.

 The facility pages are requested using Request Promise and scraped using Cheerio.
-The deficency pages are complex to navigate and loaded with JavaScript.
+The deficency pages are complex to navigate and filled with JavaScript.
 Thus, they are scraped with Google's Headless Chromium browser coupled with the Puppeteer library.
-Deficency page scrapes are only attempted when a facility is found and successfully scraped, thus minimizing usage of the less efficent headless browser.
+Deficency page scrapes are only attempted when a facility is found and successfully scraped, thus minimizing usage of the less efficent headless browser approach.

-Winston is used for error handling and logging and Data Dot World, via their API, is used as a database, allowing us to push updates in JSON format but query them in SQL via the SQL tool on their platform.
+Winston is used for error handling and logging.

+[data.world](https://data.world/), via their API, is used as a database, allowing us to push updates in JSON format but query them in SQL via the SQL tool on their platform.

+If you'd like to use this scraper external from data.world, this could be done by rewriting `src/pullFromServer` and `src/pushToServer` to suit your needs.
+Both of those modules accept arrays of objects as their input arguments which you could then handle as needed.

 Contact `lwhyte` AT `express-news.net` for more details.